spiffe/spiffe/standards/SPIFFE_Broker_API.md

 ### 4.5 Default Values and Redacted Information

-Client and servers MUST implement the same default values behavior as described in section 4.4 of the [SPIFFE Workload API](./SPIFFE_Workload_API.md).
+Clients and servers MUST implement the same default values behavior as described in section 4.4 of the [SPIFFE Workload API](./SPIFFE_Workload_API.md).

 ### 4.6 Mandatory Fields